 Learn all the features for Quick Review here.

 2. Review all answers for one student at a time

 Click on a student's submission icon in your Markbook to view their full lesson.
 From this view, you can give different types of feedback as you work your way through.

-Each question comes with a yellow sticky note where you can type feedback for each student's response to any given question.
+Each question within a lesson comes with a yellow sticky note where you can type feedback for an individual student's response.

 If no feedback is left, the sticky note won't show up for students.

-The latest addition to the Stile feedback toolkit is inline feedback.
-Inline feedback lets you highlight text that students have written and add comments right there and then.
+Inline feedback lets you highlight text that students have written and add comments directly to their text.
+Drag your cursor over the text you want to highlight, and then click on the annotate icon that appears.
 If they haven't submitted yet, they'll get your cues to keep them on track.

-At the bottom of each Lesson, you can type summary feedback for your students.
-There is even an option to attach files here, such as rubrics, annotated screenshots, videos or whatever else will help students learn.
+You can type summary feedback for your students at the bottom of each lesson.
+Attach files such as rubrics, annotated screenshots, videos or whatever else to help students learn.

-Below the summary feedback box, there is also the option to leave audio feedback.
+Below the summary feedback box is the option to leave audio feedback.
 Simply hit the microphone icon, allow Stile to use your microphone and start talking!

 Multiple choice questions allow for automatic feedback.
 Students receive this feedback as soon as they hand in their work, unless the lesson is an assessment.
 Add this feedback to the lesson before students begin their work to get the full effect.